 To check it is working, click on it and if you see a MailVelope lock symbol in the text field the installation was successful.
 One problem with MailVelope (as opposed to client-native end-to-end encryption) is that it is not compatible with every popular email client.

 Another thing to remember is that your private key for MailVelope is extremely sensitive.
 When you set up OpenPGP encrypted emails your private key is encrypted to a passphrase.
-It is essential that you choose a strong passphrase and that you take care never, ever to reveal it to anyone.
+It is essential that you choose a strong passphrase and that you take

 Your private key is used by you only - to decrypt messages sent to you from people who have your public key.
 If someone gains access to your private key they will be able to read your encrypted messages and sign messages so that they seem to be from you.